ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 Description:

 Use SaveLicenseKey to store the license key permanently in the registry.
-When a license key is saved, it is restored automatically every time a new instance of the object (‘Dialup’) is created.
-It is not recommended to save the license key if you distribute the component with your own software, because the key can be easily used by others.
+When you save a license key, the component restores it automatically every time you create a new instance of the object.
+It is not recommended to save the license key if you distribute the component with your own software, because the key can be used by others.

 Parameters: